X-Men in television: X-Men: Evolution (2000–2003)

-X-Men: Darktide (2006)

-In 2006, Minimates released a short animated brickfilm called X-Men: Darktide on DVD with a box set of figures.
-The story involved the X-Men battling the Brotherhood at an oil rig.
-The X-Men team consists of Cyclops, Jean Grey, Archangel, Wolverine, the Beast, Xavier and Storm.
-The Brotherhood team is Mystique, Magneto and the Juggernaut.

 Wolverine and the X-Men (2009)

 In 2008, Marvel Studios released a new X-Men animated show that featured Wolverine titled Wolverine and the X-Men.
 This series used a mesh of 2D/3D animation for characters and backgrounds.
 Avi Arad, CEO of Marvel Studios, stated "X-Men is one of Marvel's crown jewels and it makes sense to focus on the popular Wolverine character for our second animation project."
 The series debuted in the United States on January 23, 2009 and in the U.K. in February.
 It also aired in Latin America and Canada.
-The team consisted of Wolverine, Emma Frost, Cyclops, the Beast, Storm, Shadowcat, Iceman, Rogue, Nightcrawler, the Angel, Jean Grey and Professor X. The show was cancelled just after one season due to financing issues.
+The team consisted of Wolverine, Cyclops, Beast, Storm, Shadowcat, Iceman, Rogue, Nightcrawler, Angel, Jean Grey, Colossus, Forge, and Professor X. The show was cancelled just after one season due to financing issues.

-The Super Hero Squad Show (2009)

-The X-Men appeared on Cartoon Network's The Super Hero Squad Show.

-Marvel Animation: X-Men (2011)
+Marvel Anime: X-Men (2011)

 As part of a four-series collaboration between the Japanese Madhouse animation house and Marvel, the X-Men starred in a 12 episode anime series that premiered in Japan on Animax and in the United States on G4 in 2011.
 The series deals with the X-Men coming to Japan to investigate the disappearance of Armor.
 The antagonists are reported to be the U-Men.

-Marvel Animation: Wolverine (2011)

-As part of the same four-series collaboration as described above, several characters from the X-Men franchise, including Wolverine and Cyclops, are featured in a 12 episode anime series aired in Japan on Animax and in the United States on G4.

-X-Men '97 (2023)
+X-Men '97 (2024–present)

+Set a year after the conclusion of The Animated Series—in which Xavier nearly died in an assassination attempt and was taken to space to be healed by the alien Shi'ar Empire—the X-Men face new challenges without Xavier, under the leadership of their former adversary Magneto.

-On November 12, 2021, Marvel announced a revival of the 1992–1997 animated series titled X-Men '97, set to be released on Disney+ in 2023 and will be produced by Marvel Studios.
+In November 2021, Marvel announced that a revival of X-Men: The Animated Series, titled X-Men '97, was in production and set to air on the streaming service Disney+.

+set to be released on Disney+ in 2024 and will be produced by Marvel Studios.
 Beau DeMayo will serve as the head writer and executive producer for the upcoming series with several cast members from the original animated series are set to reprise their roles and will be joined by new cast.
 Original animated series director Larry Houston, and its showrunners and producers Eric and Julia Lewald are announced as the consultants for the upcoming series.

-Live action

-Generation X (1996)

-A television pilot produced by Marvel Entertainment after the comic of the same name.
-It was later aired as a TV film, and featured the characters of Jubilee, Emma Frost, Banshee, M and others.

-Mutant X (2001–2004)

-A syndicated show produced under the supervision of Avi Arad and Marvel, but without the license of any mutant or Marvel characters.
-The show was cancelled in 2004.